PERSONNEL/HR MOCK INTERVIEW

-Try a practice interview for personnel / HR management, answering typical questions and also getting tips on how you should answer.
+Try a mock interview for personnel / HR management, answering typical questions and also getting tips on how you should answer.
 There are also other questions students have been asked at HR interviews.

 - Other questions students have been asked